Shinydeborah/TinyML/README.md

 TinyML is a blend of Machine Learning and Embedded Systems capable of performing endpoint sensor data analytics at very low power enabling always-on use cases.

 Examples: Industrial predictive maintenance, wildlife monitoring, agricultural pest control etc.

+**Notes and code reference from TinyML course offered by HarvardX through edX**